 10. Lacking awareness of rules and hidden costs

-If you decide to trade via an online marketplace rather than on your own website, be sure to familiarise yourself with the rules and costs that come with many of these ecommerce platforms.
+If you decide to trade via an online marketplace rather than on your website, be sure to familiarise yourself with the rules and costs that come with many of these eCommerce platforms.

-There are usually rules about what you can sell, how you describe products, deadlines for paying invoices and many others.
-Failing to observe the rules could lead to your account being suspended or closed.
+There are usually rules about what you can sell, how you describe products, deadlines for paying invoices and others.
+Failing to observe the rules could lead to accounts being suspended or closed.

-You should also consider whether it is profitable for you to trade on these online retail platforms, when you take into account the fees and other costs associated with using these ecommerce solutions.
+It would help if you considered whether it is profitable to trade on these online retail platforms when considering the fees and other costs of using these eCommerce solutions.

-We offer a wide range of products and services here at Plerdy specifically tailored to e-commerce businesses.
-Contact us today to discuss your options.
+We offer a wide range of products and services here at Plerdy specifically tailored to eCommerce businesses.
+Contact us today to discuss options.